 Fenyong Liu, a professor of infectious diseases, has also commented to the media on the novel coronavirus, social distancing and xenophobia.
 “We really need to unite together, we’re on the same team, we have the same fight,” Liu recently told The Washington Post.
 “Openness, transparency and a united attitude is the key because disease can affect everybody.”

-Click here to stay updated on all the latest news where our experts have weighed in on the rapidly evolving situation.
+Visit the BPH COVID-19 Response page to stay updated on all the latest news where our experts have weighed in on the rapidly evolving situation.